You are currently viewing Menchu or Medicinal Springs in Bhutan: Beliefs and Benefits

 SHARE THIS POST

 Menchu or medicinal (mineral) springs are naturally occurring springs that produce water rich in dissolved minerals, salts, and gases.
 It is believed that great Buddhist masters like Guru Rimpoche have blessed the medicinal waters or mineral springs.
-Many important religious sites in Bhutan have a medicinal or mineral spring extracted by the founder of the place.
+Many important religious sites in Bhutan have medicinal spring water extracted by the founder of the place.
 Bhutanese people have long used Menchu as a spiritual blessing and for bathing.

-A medicinal water or mineral spring is called Menchu in Bhutan.
+A medicinal water or mineral spring is called Menchhu in Bhutan.
 Bhutan has 17 medicinal or mineral springs (Menchhu), 10 hot springs (Tshachu), and 17 holy spring waters (Drupchhu).
 These spring waters are considered the most popular and spiritually significant in Bhutan.

 The Bhutanese have used it for generations to drink or wash in the water of these springs.
 It is equally popular as hot springs and has many claimed medicinal benefits.
-However, the Menchus are collected in wooden bathtubs and warmed by heated stone before dipping in the medicinal spring water.
+However, the Menchhus are collected in wooden bathtubs and warmed by heated stone before dipping in the medicinal spring water.
 The bathtub is generally fixed and available at the site.

 There are 17 medicinal springs distributed all over Bhutan ranging from an altitude of 870 to 3365 masl.
 A common folk belief is that medicinal spring emerges from the ground due to the asceticism and blessings of Buddhas and Bodhisattvas.